 The Landgren Chapel is dedicated to the memory of Harold and Agnes Landgren.
-Liturgy is celebrated at 12:05~p.m.
-Monday through Friday and at 7~p.m. on Sundays.
-The chapel is available for all faiths and denominations that find the space appropriate for their use.
+Liturgy is celebrated at 12:05 p.m.
+Monday through Friday and at 7 p.m. on Sundays.
+The chapel is available for all faiths and denominations that find the space appropriate for their use earthquake in Haiti while performing community service.
+Dedicated in March 2012, the memorial is a place of contemplation, hope and inspiration for the campus community.
+It features a continuous, cascading waterfall, a free-flowing water curtain, prisms shimmering with light, a wall of iridescent imported granite, a viewing platform overlooking the lake, an embedded fragment of the Hotel Montana where our students and faculty were at the time of the earthquake, memorial plaques, and benches for reflection and meditation.

-The Perper Plaza, named for Mary and Harold Perper, is-located in the front courtyard of the Lynn Student Center, and serves as a gathering place for students, staff and faculty.
+The Perper Plaza, named for Mary and Harold Perper, is located in the front courtyard of the Lynn Student Center, and serves as a gathering place for students, staff and faculty.